You must determine where the art in the new Brooklyn Museum display starts and where the real ends.

-Of course the eye-popping overhauls are about more than just aesthetics.
-The artists‘ work seeks to redefine each era and force visitors to re-consider history, social order and context.
+Of course the eye-popping overhauls are about more than just appearances.
+The artists' work aims to reinterpret each age and compels viewers to reconsider context, history, and social structure.

 This content was created by BestOfNewYork.com.
 If you see this on another site, it has been stolen.

 While Agee, an installation artist, turned one of the museum's most opulent rooms into an artist's studio, Woodman set her own ceramic works on top of tables that were more than 200 years old.